openstack-archive/fuel-plugin-contrail/doc/source/install_guide.rst

           non-functioning environment.

        * Some environemnts may require changes to default networks created during deployment for OSTF tests.
-As an example, network allocated for floating IP addresses may need some exclusions in address allocation for more-specific routes.
-This affects the ability to deploy changes to OpenStack environments, with fails on default network creation.
-For this reason Contrail plugin settings have an option that allow to disable creation of default ostf networks(by default this option is enabled).
+For example, the network allocated for floating IP addresses may need some exclusions in address allocation for more specific routes.
+This affects the ability to deploy changes to OpenStack environments with fails on default network creation.
+For this reason Contrail plugin settings have an option that disables creation of default ostf networks.
+By default, this option is enabled.

          .. image:: images/provision_ostf_network.png